-6 Morality in Societies
+6. Morality in Societies

-The laws of a community need to express the community's best current understanding of moral principles.
+- 6.1 The laws of a community need to express the community's best current understanding of moral principles.
 Some actions that harm others need to be illegal and carry appropriate penalties.
 Other harmful actions cannot or need not be legislated.
-Harming oneself does not need to be illegal, since the penalty is automatic.

-Morality and legality are not the same.
+Harming oneself does not need to be illegal, since the penalty is automatic. - 6.2 Morality and legality are not the same.
 Just because there is no law prohibiting an action does not mean that the action is moral.
-Just because an action is immoral does not mean it should be illegal.

-Some actions that are not necessarily harmful are illegal.
+Just because an action is immoral does not mean it should be illegal. - 6.3 Some actions that are not necessarily harmful are illegal.
 Going so fast as to endanger others may cause indirect harm by inhibiting safe, efficient movement of dangerous, heavy machinery like cars and trucks, or by causing panic.
 Licensing requirements for surgeons exist in order to reduce the risk of surgical tragedies.
 Some laws are within the scope of preventing harm to others.
 However, legislative power can be easily overstepped, with either good intent or ill.
-No law or regulation restricting freedoms should exist unless there is a real need for it.

-No law or regulation should restrict thought or words, with the exception of words that slander or directly incite harm.
+No law or regulation restricting freedoms should exist unless there is a real need for it. - 6.4 No law or regulation should restrict thought or words, with the exception of words that slander or directly incite harm.
 Ideas and philosophies do no direct harm; actions do harm.
-When actions prescribed by a particular idea or philosophy result in harm and people know the facts, they can reject that idea or philosophy.
-Inciting others to do harm is harmful because it exploits human weaknesses.
+When actions prescribed by a particular idea or philosophy result in harm and people know the facts, they can reject that idea or philosophy. - 6.5 Inciting others to do harm is harmful because it exploits human weaknesses.
 Only a stronger person, such as an intellectual giant, a celebrity or someone with great charisma, or a search engine, is capable of inciting others.
-If everyone were equal in all ways, inciting others would be impossible because everyone would be equally aware of their desires and weaknesses and would have the strength to resist influence.
-Government has the power of force and carries the greatest duty to use that power to benefit the governed.
+If everyone were equal in all ways, inciting others would be impossible because everyone would be equally aware of their desires and weaknesses and would have the strength to resist influence. - 6.6 Government has the power of force and carries the greatest duty to use that power to benefit the governed.
 If that power is instead used to harm or restrict unnecessarily, society itself is harmed as well as individuals.
 All government workers must adhere strictly to moral principles in their government work.
-They set society's standards and set examples to the public and the young.

-Communities and societies have an obligation to restrict the freedom of people who do harm in order to prevent them from doing more harm.

-When a society fails to do so, harmful behavior increases, risk of harm to all members of the community increases, and the society itself weakens.
+They set society's standards and set examples to the public and the young. - 6.7 Communities and societies have an obligation to restrict the freedom of people who do harm in order to prevent them from doing more harm. - (a) When a society fails to do so, harmful behavior increases, risk of harm to all members of the community increases, and the society itself weakens.

-When a society does harm by restricting the freedoms of people without just cause, risk of harm to all members of the community increases, and the society itself weakens.

-6.7b Exile from society and its benefits is necessary in cases where people either cannot or are unwilling to behave morally and respect the rights of others.
+- (b) When a society does harm by restricting the freedoms of people without just cause, risk of harm to all members of the community increases, and the society itself weakens. - (c) Exile from society and its benefits is necessary in cases where people either cannot or will not behave morally and respect the rights of others.
 Wise elders of indigenous peoples detected early parasitic, predatory behavior and took steps to exile such individuals in order to protect their communities from destruction.
 (Children are not born with empty souls or blank minds, and a few are born with an inclination toward predation rather than empathy and compassion.)
 When someone can learn and transform, today's humane societies can provide wonderful opportunities to do so.
-But when someone cannot or will not, exile is moral, compassionate, and necessary.
+But when someone cannot or will not, exile is moral, compassionate, and necessary. - 6.8 Until such time as all human beings have internalized moral principles that respect all others, laws and law enforcement are necessary.